 In 1993, she became an institutional broker for SBC Warburg, where she stayed for 5 years.
 Returning to the UK in 1998, Merryn became a financial writer for The Week.
 Two years later, in 2000, MoneyWeek was launched and Merryn took the job of editor.

 ‘Irreverent and original columnist on global affairs’

 Gideon Rachman became chief foreign affairs columnist for the Financial Times in July 2006.
-He joined the FT after a 15-year career at The Economist, which included spells as a foreign correspondent in Brussels, Washington and Bangkok.
+He joined the FT after a 15-year career at The Economist, which included spells as a foreign correspondent in Brussels, Washington and blockchain.